WildSeaTurtle/slow/README.md

 Changes made:

-This example includes:

-A standard HTML5 document structure756_uryet-conflict 04/12/23 21^00
-Metadata in the <head> section, including the document's character set, viewport settings, and a title.
+This example includes: A standard HTML5 document structure/8765_the new-new-conflict Metadata in the <head> section, including the document's character set, viewport settings, and a title.
 Basic styling using an internal <style> element. *766d8 dhjkah Sections for a header, navigationBasic styling using an internal <style> element., main content